 Rolls-Royce owners typically own seven or eight cars already, so nobody will use a Dawn as their only means of transport (even if there is something delightfully decadent about that idea).

 The cabin is faultlessly-finished, although the ‘Arctic White’ leather is hardly the most practical choice.
 Definitely more Hermosa Beach than Henley-on-Thames.
-There’s genuinely enough space for six-footers in the back, with easy access through the rear-hinged doors – as demonstrated by LeBlanc on Top Gear.
+There’s genuinely enough space for six-footers in the back, with easy access through the rear-hinged doors.
 Unfortunately, the boot isn’t so suited to grand touring.
 It has a narrow opening and its 295-litre capacity is less than some superminis.

 What about safety?